Precedence-Constrained Decision Trees and Coverings: Introduction

-The aforementioned precedence constraints make the decision tree problem significantly more challenging.
+Algorithmically, the aforementioned precedence constraints make the problem significantly more challenging.
 In a classical setup (without such constraints) the usual way of proceeding is to select at each step a test that maximizes some measure of information gain (e.g., reduction in entropy or number of hypotheses pairs).
 However, when precedence constraints are present, it may happen that the most informative test cannot be chosen at the current step, as some of its predecessors have not been performed yet.
-To address this issue we use a series of `reductions' between other optimization problems i. e., using a particular algorithm for one problem as a subroutine for the other.
-Particularly, we study set covering with precedence: We are given a set $\cU$ of $n$ items, a collection $\cS$ of $m$ subsets of $\cU$, such that $\bigcup_{S\in\cS}S=\cU$, a partial order $(\cS,\preceq)$ on these subsets and a parameter $0<f\leq 1$.
+To tackle this inconvenience we use a series of `reductions' between optimization problems, i.~e., using an algorithm for one problem as a subroutine for the other.
+Of particular interest to us becomes set covering with precedence constraints: We are given a set $\cU$ of $n$ items, a collection $\cS$ of $m$ subsets of $\cU$, such that $\bigcup_{S\in\cS}S=\cU$, a partial order $(\cS,\preceq)$ on these subsets and a parameter $0<f\leq 1$.
 We say that a subfamily $\cC\subseteq\cS$ \emph{covers} at least $f$-fraction of items from $\cU$ if $\spr{\bigcup_{C\in\cC}C}\geq f\cdot n$.
-We ask for a $\cC\subseteq\cS$ that covers at least $f\cdot n$ items from $\cU$ and is \emph{precedence-closed}, that is, for each $x\in\cC$ and each $y\in\cS$ such that $y\preceq x$ it holds $y\in\cC$.
-We measure the quality of such $\cC$ by either its size $\spr{\cC}$ or the average time it takes to cover an item from $\cU$ (assuming some order of sets in $\cC$ closed under the precedence constraint).
-We show how to reduce the optimal decision tree to the above set covering.
+We ask for a $\cC\subseteq\cS$ that covers at least $f$-fraction of the items from $\cU$ and is \emph{precedence-closed}, that is, for each $x\in\cC$ and each $y\in\cS$ such that $y\preceq x$ it holds $y\in\cC$.
+We measure the quality of such $\cC$ by either its size $\spr{\cC}$ or the min-sum time it takes to cover an item from $\cU$ (assuming some order of sets in $\cC$ closed under the precedence constraint).
+Depending on the cost objective we refer to the problem as the \textsc{Precedence Constrained Set Cover} ($\ProblemPCSC$) or the \textsc{Precedence Constrained Min-Sum Set Cover} ($\ProblemPCMSSC$).
+Our main approach is to show how to reduce the \textsc{Optimal Decision Tree} to set covering.
 Then we develop approximation algorithms for the set covering problems themselves.
-The approximation algorithms that we propose en route, e.g. for precedence constrained set cover, are of independent interest.
+The approximation algorithms that we propose en route, e.g. for precedence constrained set covering, are of independent interest.